Mother's Day Box Set BOGO - Use Code: MOMBOGO

 Understanding the current state of research helps you make informed decisions about your body.
 Some clinical studies show promising results, but experts agree that more extensive human trials are needed to draw firm conclusions.
 This is why it’s so helpful to know which ingredients in your topical creams are doing the heavy lifting and which ones are playing a supportive role.
 For example, ingredients like menthol and camphor are well-established active ingredients for temporary relief, while cannabinoids are often included for their potential to enhance a formula’s overall effect.
 Let’s walk through what researchers have found so far about CBD’s specific contributions.

-A Look at the Clinical Studies
+Breaking Down the Clinical Studies

 Some of the most interesting research on topical CBD involves athletes.
 For example, one study on former elite athletes with long-term lower leg pain found that a topical CBD cream was generally well-tolerated.
 More importantly, the athletes reported that their average pain levels dropped significantly over the course of the study.
 Findings like these are encouraging because they suggest that topical CBD may offer support for people who live active lifestyles or deal with persistent physical discomfort.
 While this single study doesn’t provide all the answers, it points toward a potential benefit and highlights why more research in this area is so valuable.